 A trial lesson is exactly the same as a normal lesson, that way you get a good idea of what lessons with us is really like!

 If I miss a lesson, can we re-schedule it for another time/day?

-At least 24 hours notice must be given for the chance of a catch up lesson.
+We need to be notified by 9am the day of your lesson for the chance of a catch up lesson.
 We need this amount of notice so we can fill your missed lesson time with someone else that needs a catch up or trial lesson.